Franklin Resources (NYSE:BEN) PT Lowered to $19.00

-Franklin Resources (NYSE:BEN – Free Report) had its target price decreased by Evercore ISI from $20.00 to $19.00 in a report released on Friday morning, Benzinga reports.
-Evercore ISI currently has an underperform rating on the closed-end fund’s stock.
+Franklin Resources (NYSE:BEN – Free Report) had its price target decreased by Wells Fargo & Company from $20.00 to $19.00 in a report released on Wednesday, Benzinga reports.
+Wells Fargo & Company currently has an equal weight rating on the closed-end fund’s stock.

-Several other equities analysts have also weighed in on BEN.
-BMO Capital Markets cut their price objective on shares of Franklin Resources from $27.00 to $26.00 and set a market perform rating on the stock in a research report on Monday, July 29th.
-The Goldman Sachs Group lowered their price objective on Franklin Resources from $23.75 to $21.25 and set a sell rating on the stock in a report on Monday, September 30th.
-Deutsche Bank Aktiengesellschaft decreased their target price on Franklin Resources from $24.00 to $23.00 and set a hold rating for the company in a research report on Monday, July 29th.
-Barclays began coverage on Franklin Resources in a report on Tuesday, August 27th.
-They set an underweight rating and a $20.00 price target for the company.
-Finally, UBS Group cut their target price on Franklin Resources from $25.00 to $24.00 and set a neutral rating for the company in a research note on Wednesday, July 10th.
-Five research analysts have rated the stock with a sell rating and six have assigned a hold rating to the stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of Hold and a consensus price target of $22.93.
+A number of other research analysts also recently issued reports on the company.
+UBS Group dropped their price objective on Franklin Resources from $25.00 to $24.00 and set a neutral rating on the stock in a research note on Wednesday, July 10th.
+Keefe, Bruyette & Woods restated an underperform rating and set a $23.00 price target on shares of Franklin Resources in a report on Thursday, August 22nd.
+Evercore ISI lowered their price objective on shares of Franklin Resources from $20.00 to $19.00 and set an underperform rating for the company in a research note on Friday, October 4th.
+Barclays initiated coverage on shares of Franklin Resources in a research note on Tuesday, August 27th.
+They set an underweight rating and a $20.00 target price on the stock.
+Finally, TD Cowen raised their price target on shares of Franklin Resources from $23.00 to $24.00 and gave the stock a hold rating in a report on Monday, July 29th.
+Five research analysts have rated the stock with a sell rating and six have issued a hold rating to the company’s stock.
+Based on data from MarketBeat.com, the company presently has a consensus rating of Hold and an average price target of $22.43.

 Franklin Resources Stock Performance

-Franklin Resources (NYSE:BEN – Get Free Report) last announced its quarterly earnings data on Friday, July 26th.
-The closed-end fund reported $0.60 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.57 by $0.03.
-Franklin Resources had a return on equity of 10.60% and a net margin of 10.24%.
-The business had revenue of $2.12 billion during the quarter, compared to analyst estimates of $2.09 billion.
-Research analysts anticipate that Franklin Resources will post 2.41 earnings per share for the current fiscal year.
+Franklin Resources (NYSE:BEN – Get Free Report) last posted its quarterly earnings data on Friday, July 26th.
+The closed-end fund reported $0.60 earnings per share for the quarter, topping the consensus estimate of $0.57 by $0.03.
+The company had revenue of $2.12 billion during the quarter, compared to analysts’ expectations of $2.09 billion.
+Franklin Resources had a net margin of 10.24% and a return on equity of 10.60%.
+Research analysts anticipate that Franklin Resources will post 2.4 earnings per share for the current year.

 Franklin Resources Announces Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, October 11th.
-Shareholders of record on Monday, September 30th will be paid a $0.31 dividend.
-This represents a $1.24 dividend on an annualized basis and a yield of 6.33%.
-The ex-dividend date of this dividend is Monday, September 30th.
-Franklin Resources’s dividend payout ratio is currently 70.86%.
+The business also recently declared a quarterly dividend, which was paid on Friday, October 11th.
+Shareholders of record on Monday, September 30th were paid a dividend of $0.31 per share.
+The ex-dividend date was Monday, September 30th.
+This represents a $1.24 dividend on an annualized basis and a yield of 6.17%.
+Franklin Resources’s dividend payout ratio (DPR) is currently 76.07%.

-In other Franklin Resources news, major shareholder Charles B. Johnson bought 100,000 shares of Franklin Resources stock in a transaction dated Thursday, August 29th.
-The shares were bought at an average price of $19.84 per share, with a total value of $1,984,000.00.
-Following the purchase, the insider now owns 89,208,192 shares of the company’s stock, valued at $1,769,890,529.28.
-This trade represents a 0.00 % increase in their ownership of the stock.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-In related news, CEO Jennifer M. Johnson purchased 18,900 shares of the stock in a transaction on Friday, August 23rd.
-The shares were purchased at an average price of $20.95 per share, with a total value of $395,955.00.
-Following the transaction, the chief executive officer now directly owns 216,900 shares of the company’s stock, valued at $4,544,055.
-This trade represents a 0.00 % increase in their ownership of the stock.
-The acquisition was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, major shareholder Charles B. Johnson bought 100,000 shares of the company’s stock in a transaction dated Thursday, August 29th.
-The stock was purchased at an average cost of $19.84 per share, for a total transaction of $1,984,000.00.
-Following the completion of the acquisition, the insider now owns 89,208,192 shares in the company, valued at $1,769,890,529.28.
+In related news, CEO Jennifer M. Johnson acquired 12,700 shares of the company’s stock in a transaction on Wednesday, August 28th.
+The shares were acquired at an average cost of $19.66 per share, for a total transaction of $249,682.00.
+Following the purchase, the chief executive officer now owns 2,637,700 shares in the company, valued at approximately $51,857,182.
+The trade was a 0.00 % increase in their ownership of the stock.
+The acquisition was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+In other Franklin Resources news, CEO Jennifer M. Johnson bought 18,900 shares of Franklin Resources stock in a transaction dated Friday, August 23rd.
+The stock was bought at an average cost of $20.95 per share, with a total value of $395,955.00.
+Following the completion of the acquisition, the chief executive officer now directly owns 216,900 shares in the company, valued at approximately $4,544,055.
+The trade was a 0.00 % increase in their position.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, CEO Jennifer M. Johnson purchased 12,700 shares of the company’s stock in a transaction that occurred on Wednesday, August 28th.
+The shares were acquired at an average price of $19.66 per share, for a total transaction of $249,682.00.
+Following the completion of the acquisition, the chief executive officer now directly owns 2,637,700 shares of the company’s stock, valued at $51,857,182.
 This trade represents a 0.00 % increase in their position.
 The disclosure for this purchase can be found here.
-Insiders purchased a total of 231,600 shares of company stock valued at $4,537,637 over the last quarter.
+In the last ninety days, insiders purchased 231,600 shares of company stock valued at $4,537,637.
 Corporate insiders own 24.13% of the company’s stock.

 Franklin Resources, Inc is a publicly owned asset management holding company.
 Through its subsidiaries, the firm provides its services to individuals, institutions, pension plans, trusts, and partnerships.
 It launches equity, fixed income, balanced, and multi-asset mutual funds through its subsidiaries.